Office of Sponsored Programs

 - UAA Uniform Proposal Review Policy

-Post-Award offers the following services:
+Post-Award offers these services:

 - Awards, cooperative agreements, and contracts negotiation and acceptance